openebs-archive/cstor-operators/docs/tutorial/cspc/tuning/tune.md

 Compression values can be set at pool level only.
 There is no override mechanism like it was there in case of `tolerations`, `resources`, `auxResources` and `priorityClass`.
 Compression value must be one of `on`,`off`,`lzjb`,`gzip`,`gzip-[1-9]`,`zle` and `lz4`.

-Note: lz4 is the defualt compression algorithm that is used if the compression field is left unspecified on the cspc.
+Note: lz4 is the default compression algorithm that is used if the compression field is left unspecified on the cspc.

 ```yml
 apiVersion: cstor.openebs.io/v1